Chamber News

 Human Rights building

-In the case of Georgia v.
-Russia (IV) the Court held that there had been several violations of the Convention.
+In the case of Selçuk v.
+Türkiye the Court held that there had been no violation of the right to life in its substantive and procedural aspects.

-In the cases of Matthews and Johnson v.
-Romania and Lazăr v.
-Romania the Court held that there had been no violation of the right to liberty and security and that the complaint concerning the prohibition on inhuman or degrading treatment was inadmissible.
+In the case of Z v. the Czech Republic the Court held that there had been a violation of the right to prohibition of inhuman or degrading treatment and of the right to respect for private life.

 Responsive Image